Inorganic Chemistry Definition|Examples & Applications

 2Baking soda NaHCO3 In making cakes and other stuff.

-3Washing soda Na2CO3 Used in washing of clothes
+3Washing soda Na2CO3 Used in washing clothes

-4Bleaching powder CaoCl2 Used in cleaning and sterilizing drinking water, swimming pools etc.
+4Bleaching powder CaoCl2 Used in cleaning and sterilizing drinking water, swimming pools, etc.

 Also, the inorganic substance includes all the minerals used in decoration items like talc, bentonite, steatite, etc.